apsteinmetz/wfmu_explorer/about.md

 -- Art Steinmetz ([apsteinmetz\@yahoo.com](mailto:apsteinmetz@yahoo.com){.email})

 ## Change log

+\*Changes in 0.9 Switched from arrow do duckdb database engine for speed.
+Added a new panel to show DJ's most distinctive artists.

 \*Changes in 0.8 Switched from dtplyr to apache arrow for handling tables for speed.
 Updated to new versions of Ubuntu, R. Started using `renv` package to isolate app from package updates that might break it.